Unfolded Laplacian Spectral Embedding: A Theoretically Grounded Approach to Dynamic Network Representation: Limitations of Context-Aware Perturbation Embedding

 \section{Limitations of Context-Aware Perturbation Embedding}

-\citet{zhaoContextawareDistanceMeasures2021} propose a context-aware spectral embedding framework for dynamic graphs, where each snapshot \( G^{(t)} \) is modeled as a perturbation of a shared global context graph \( G^C \).
-The context graph is defined via edge-wise averaging:
+\citet{zhao2021context} propose a context-aware spectral embedding framework for dynamic graphs, in which each snapshot \(G^{(t)}\) is modeled as a perturbation of a shared global context graph \(G^{\mathrm{ctx}}\).
+Let \(\mathbf{A}^{(t)}\) denote the adjacency matrix at time \(t\), and define the context adjacency matrix by entrywise averaging